vikpande/myreads/README.md

 ## Contributing

+No brainer here.
+Follow the below good practice:

+* Fork the repo on GitHub
+* Clone the project to your own machine
+* Commit changes to your own branch
+* Push your work back up to your fork
-No brainer here .
-Please create a " pull request" with your proposed / suggested changes and its benefits over the existing fucntionality.
+*  Submit your " pull request" with  proposed changes and its benefits over the existing functionality.

 ## Acknowledgments